redhat-openstack/openstack-puppet-modules/README.md

 ## Overview

-Puppet module that allows the creation of an IPA master, replicas and clients.
+Puppet module that can manage an IPA master, replicas and clients.

-One IPA master server is the minimum requirement.
+huit/puppet-ipa aims at the management and configuration of a complete IPA environment under Puppet control.

+To start, an IPA master will be required as the beginning of the LDAP/Kerberos environment.
+IPA replicas can then be added for additional resiliancy.

+Please note, a load balanced configuration is not handled by this module, additional configuration is required if load balancing client communication or a VIP is to be used.

-Any IPA replica servers will automatically be configured with a replication agreement on the master server.
+IPA replica servers will automatically be configured with a replication agreement on the IPA master server.

-All nodes added as clients will automatically be added to the domain.
+All nodes added as clients will automatically be added to the IPA domain.

+A cleanup parameter has been included to remove the IPA server or client packages from nodes.

 ## Dependencies

-[Exported resources](http://docs.puppetlabs.com/guides/exported_resources.html) enabled on the Puppet master.
+The ability to use [Exported resources](http://docs.puppetlabs.com/guides/exported_resources.html) and [Stored Configuration](http://projects.puppetlabs.com/projects/1/wiki/Using_Stored_Configuration) enabled on the Puppet master.

 [puppetlabs/puppetlabs-firewall](https://forge.puppetlabs.com/puppetlabs/firewall) module.